CanDIG/CanDIGv2/docs/production-candig.md

 ```

-## Connecting Keycloak to instituional LDAP
+## Connecting Keycloak to institutional LDAP

 ## Federating with other CanDIG production instances